-Beef Barley Soup
+Best Beef Barley Soup Recipe

 Beef Barley Soup is a meal-in-one loaded with tender, beef, nutritious veggies and plump barley made super easy in the crockpot!

 This Beef Barley Soup recipe is rich, hearty, satisfying comfort food with huge flavor and minimal effort!
-It’s loaded with buttery beef, onions, carrots, potatoes, celery and perfectly textured barley in a rich, flavorful beef broth.
+Itโ€™s loaded with buttery beef, onions, carrots, potatoes, celery and perfectly textured barley in a rich, flavorful beef broth.
 This Beef and Barley Soup is the perfect make-ahead dinner, reheats beautifully and freezes well too!
 It is an old comforting classic waiting to become a new family favorite!

-Beef and Barley Soup Video
+WATCH: How to Make Beef Barley Soup

 two hands holding a bowl of beef barley soup garnished with parsley